kiranov/weather_prediction/readme.md

 .ipynb has a description of data processing and matrix creation.

-The first version of the bot gives only a general forecast, but there is also matrix for temperature prediction.
+The first version of the bot gives only a general forecast, but there is also matrix for temperature prediction(which are already implemented).